elastic/rally-eventdata-track/README.md

 ### index-logs-fixed-daily-volume

-This challenge indexes a fixed amount of logs per day into daily indices.
+This challenge indexes a fixed (raw) logging volume of logs per day into daily indices.
 The table below shows the track parameters that can be adjusted along with default values:

 | Parameter               | Explanation                                                                                                                            | Type  | Default Value |
 | ----------------------- | -------------------------------------------------------------------------------------------------------------------------------------- | ----- | ------------- |